PatelVatsalB21/Ultrasonic-SLAM/README.md

 The math behind the vertical movement is the same as the horizontal except replacing **L** with **H**.

 ### Basics of Mapping

 <img src="https://github.com/PatelVatsalB21/Ultrasonic-SLAM/blob/main/Mapping_b.png"/>

+Mapping of an environment is a complex mathematical work.
+We need to calculate the distance travelled by the car from wall to wall until the ultrasonic sensor detects the wall.
+As we do not know the distance travelled but by the time passed in travelling distance so, we can get the distance travelled as derived in the figure.
+The calculation is similar for vertical distance too.